 A hillside AMD seep

-UNDERSTANDING THE PROBLEM: The key to cleaning up mine drainage lies in investigating the scope of the problem.
+The key lies in investigating the scope of the problem.
 An initial two year DEP Growing Greener study of nine major AMD discharges to the main channel of Chartiers Creek between Bridgeville and Carnegie was concluded in July 2003.
 Aimed at monitoring the flow and chemistry of each surface discharge and gathering and digitizing maps of the deep underlying mines in order to develop a GIS map-based hydrologic model, the study served to update our understanding of this leading threat to water quality in the lower Chartiers watershed, since it was last studied by the 1970 Operation Scarlift survey.

 In that thirty-year span much had changed.
 New discharges appeared, others disappeared, discharges changed in chemistry and flow, and information about the mines grew.
 With the completion of the Lower Chartiers Creek Rivers Conservation Plan in March 2001, this study was considered the first implementation of any of its recommendations.
 It serves as the first step, an understanding of the discharges and their causes, which now advantages us toward remediating AMD impact.